ibrayoga0/mgeko-downloader/README.md

 **4. Permission Errors**
 - Ensure write permissions to download directory
-- Run as administrator if necessary (Windows)
+- Run as administrator if necessary

 ### Getting Help